Lee S. Dreyfus

 Prior to his election, he was the Chancellor of the University of Wisconsin–Stevens Point.
+He did not run for a second term in 1982 and was succeeded by Democrat Tony Earl.

 Early life

 Dreyfus was born and raised in Milwaukee, the son of Clare (Bluett) and Woods Orlow Dreyfus.
 He attended Washington High School.
 His parents were active in the community and his father was an on-air personality for WISN radio (Young Lee was featured several times as a young actor and singer on the station).
 Dreyfus' mother was a longtime member of the Milwaukee School Board, serving for 25 years.

 Dreyfus enlisted in the United States Navy after high school, where he learned to be an electronics technician and worked on radar repair.
 He was sent to the Pacific during World War II and stayed there until the war was over.
 After the war, he enrolled at what is now the University of Wisconsin–Madison under the GI Bill.
 During this time, he met Joyce Unke, whom he married in 1947.
-That same year, he became a member of the Kappa Sigma fraternity.
+That same year, he became a member of Kappa Sigma fraternity.
 Dreyfus earned a bachelor's degree in 1949, a master's degree in 1952 and a doctorate in communication in 1957.